-Deciding that 2016 was going to be my ‘year of dance’ (as in dance all year) I’ve been pounding my feet a lot with Tap and Ballet, so I really need to look after my feet.
+Deciding that 2016 was going to be my ‘year of dance’ (as in dance all year) I’ve been pounding my feet a lot with Tap and Ballet, so I really need to look after my them.

 I have a set of 3 Pilates Stretch Bands (light, medium, heavy) and two spiky massage balls.
 Every evening I roll the massage balls along the bottom of my feet to loosen the muscles and improve circulation.
 I then use the stretch bands to pull my toes towards myself.
 I also do some point and flex exercises while sitting on the floor.
 It definitely makes a difference.

 I was back at Ballet at the Barre last week after a week away in amazing Tenerife!
 Anyway, missing a week really didn’t help because I felt like I was a bit behind on everything, but it was ok.
 This week the class was a bit smaller as quite a few people were absent, so I was on a barre…on my own!
 Everyone else was at the mirror or at the wall, where as I prefer to be by the window as I’m always hot in dance classes!